 Chapter 1: Tattva Viveka – Discrimination of Reality

-So the world in which we are living is a proper atmosphere created by God in which every one of us inhabitants in this world will have ways and means of working out our karmas.
+Thus, the world in which we are living is a proper atmosphere created by God in which every one of us inhabitants in this world has ways and means of working out our karmas.
 Just as each individual has his own or her own karma, there is also a karma of species.
-All human beings are grouped together in one particular world only.
-It is not that some human beings are living here and some human beings are on Mars, etc. All human beings—men, women and children—though they have individually their own karmas due to which they are born in a particular body, in a particular circumstance, in a family, etc., have also a collective karma due to which they are born in one world.
+All human beings are grouped together in one particular world, and it is not that some human beings are living here and some human beings are on Mars, etc. All human beings—men, women and children—though they individually have their own karmas due to which they are born in a particular body, in a particular circumstance, in a family, etc., have also a collective karma, due to which they are all born in one world.
 So for the fulfilment of the potencies of the particular karma of individuals of a specific type of species, the world which is correspondingly suitable to act as an environment and field of action has been very intelligently and wisely created by God: bhogya bhogā śrayod bhavaḥ.

-These individuals, jivas, whatever be their nature, whether they are gods in heaven or human beings or animals and birds, irrespective of the category into which they are born, they have one common character: they will only see things outside.
-They cannot see what is inside them.
+These individuals, jivas, whatever be their nature, whether they are gods in heaven, human beings or animals and birds, irrespective of the category into which they are born, have one common character: they see only things outside.
+They cannot see what is inside them: parāg darṣi naḥ.
 All created beings look outside.
-They are conditioned by space and time and objectivity, and bereft of the capacity to see what is inside them.
+They are conditioned by space and time and objectivity, and are bereft of the capacity to see what is inside them.

-Sometimes a good man with a compassionate heart sees some insect caught in a whirl and, taking pity on it, he lifts it and keeps it on dry ground.
+Sometimes a good man with a compassionate heart sees an insect caught in a whirlpool and, taking pity on it, lifts it and keeps it on dry ground.
 Then it somehow or other starts breathing and continues to live; otherwise, it will go into the whirl of water and nobody knows what will happen to it.
 In a similar manner, some good man comes in this world as a Guru, a teacher, a master, a preceptor, a guide and a philosopher.
-Taking pity on the suffering people, somehow he injects into them some knowledge of the ways and means of freeing themselves from this involvement in the whirl of samsara, Earthly existence.
+Taking pity on the suffering people, somehow he injects into them knowledge of the ways and means of freeing themselves from this involvement in the whirl of samsara, Earthly existence.
 We are compared to insects caught in a whirl of water, and we have no way of escape if that happens to us.
 But just as some kind person helps the insect and its life is saved, so is the case of a spiritual seeker who is ardently searching for God and has had enough of this world, who wants nothing more from this Earth and seeks enlightenment in the art of living a higher life.
 In the case of such people, the Guru comes to that disciple automatically.
 The belief is that the disciple does not go to the Guru; the Guru comes to the disciple somehow or other, by some miracle of God’s working.

 Upadeśa mavā pyaivam ācāryāt tattva darśinaḥ, pañca kośa vivekea labhante nir vṛtiṁ parām (32).
-By acquiring such knowledge from the Guru, from the master, one attains to a new kind of vision of life.
+By acquiring such knowledge from the Guru, the Master, one attains to a new kind of vision of life.
 The student begins to see the realities of life, and not merely the appearances, through the instructions that come from the Guru as light that is flashed on darkness.

 Pañca kośa vivekea labhante nir vṛtiṁ parām.
 The Guru generally starts instruction from the lower stages of understanding, gradually, to the higher forms of it.
 The instruction commences mostly with an analysis of the composition of the personality, a study of the inner constituents of the individual.
 “My dear disciple, do you know what you are, what kind of person you are?
 What is the stuff out of which you are made?
 What is the substance which constitutes your body, mind, etc.?
 Let us analyse this.”
 The initial instruction commences with an analysis of the human personality and individuality.

 Annaṁ prāṇo mano buddhir ānana are the five sheaths.
-That is to say, the physical, vital, mental, intellectual, and causal are the sheaths.
-There are several corridors in a temple, as can be seen mostly in temples in southern India.
-We cross from corridor to corridor and after five, six or seven corridors we go into the innermost holy of holies where the deity of the temple is.
+That is to say, the physical, vital, mental, intellectual and causal are the sheaths.
+There are several corridors in a temple, as can be seen in temples in southern India.
+We cross from corridor to corridor, and after five, six or seven corridors, we go into the innermost holy of holies where the deity of the temple is.
 Likewise, the deity of the Atman is located inside as the holy of holies within the darkness of the ignorance of the causal body.